intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 14. Assigning RFC numbers.

-15. Establishing publication readiness of each document through communication with the authors, document shepherds, IANA, or stream-specific contacts, and, if needed, with the RSAB and RSCE.
+15. Establishing the publication readiness of each document through communication with the authors, document shepherds, IANA, or stream-specific contacts, and, if needed, with the RSAB and RSCE.